Safeguarding Adult at Risk Policy

 The Care Act 2014 places a responsibility on councils to protect people who are at risk from abuse or neglect (Sections 42 to 47 of the Care Act 2014).

-The aim of these Safeguarding Guidelines and Procedures is to ensure that all staff, volunteers and employees at Theatre Royal Wakefield that work with and support Adults at risk are confident about their own good practice and are aware of how to distinguish good practice in their colleagues’ behaviour.
+The aim of these Safeguarding Guidelines and Procedures is to ensure that all staff, volunteers and employees at Theatre Royal Wakefield that work with and support adults at risk of harm are confident about their own good practice and are aware of how to distinguish good practice in their colleagues’ behaviour.

 Our Safeguarding Adults at Risk Policy should be considered alongside our Safeguarding Children and Young people policy, Working in Schools policy, our Behaviour Policy, our Privacy Policy, our Data Management Policy, our Health and Safety Policy and Procedures and our Equal Opportunities Policy.